 "Make sure that when applying to a graduate program, you are considering whether the program is a good fit for you.
 You may meet all of the qualifications for the program, but be sure that they offer the research and other opportunities that you want.
 Also, when applying for programs, give yourself enough time to gather all of the necessary requirements (especially to take the qualification exams more than once, if needed).
 I always say to learn from others' mistakes if you can; one of my biggest mistakes when applying to graduate school was starting the application process late.
 I felt really rushed, which added extra stress that was not needed.
 Definitely put forth your best work and give yourself time.
 If cost is a contributing factor to deciding on a program, remember that there could be graduate assistantship positions available to help alleviate some of that cost."

-FELICIA GRAY.
-ALUMNA
+FELICIA GRAY, ALUMNA

-8 • CAREER SERVICES EXPLORE OPTIONS USM.EDU/CAREER-SERVICES • 9 ii Handshake
+8 • CAREER SERVICES • EXPLORE OPTIONS

-ONLINE RESOURCES: CAREER SERVICES CAN HELP
+ONLINE RESOURCES CAREER SERVICES CAN HELP